Simply Ducky Farm Tours

 What animals can I expect to see?

-Some animals (such as the Alpine Goats and one Potato-sheep in particular) have been bottle fed and are very hands-on and hungry for attention.
-Other animals (such as the Pigs and Sheep) are not always friendly or safe to interact with so it’s less hands on with them.
+Some animals (such as the Goats) have been bottle fed and are very hands-on and hungry for attention.
+Other animals (such as the Pigs) are not always friendly or safe to interact with for smaller visitors so it’s less hands on with them.

 Depending on the time of the month I may also have a new batch of chicks which can be quite hands-on at times – a great experience for young children.